BleuBleu/FamiStudio/Docs/docs/instruments.md

 ![](images/CopyEnvelopeValues.png#center)

-It is also possible to paste envelope values coming for raw text.
+It is also possible to paste envelope values coming from raw text.
 Any series of number that is space, tab, comma, semicolon or newline separated can be pasted in the envelope editor.

 ## Copying envelopes